StockSharp/doc/en/topics/hydra/tasks/import_auto.md

 - **Indent from the beginning** \- the number of lines to skip from the beginning of file (if they contain meta information).
 - **Time zone** \- time zone.
 - **Interval** \- the frequency of data updates.
-- **Extended information** \- save extended imported fields in the extended information storage
+- **Extended information** \- save extended imported fields in the extended information storage.
 - **Duplicates** \- whether duplicate instruments need to be updated if they already exist.
 - **Ignore without ID** \- ignore instruments without an identifier.